Château Le Raz - Côtes de Montravel Moelleux blanc 2024

 Wine noted (guide 2026) 2* Favorite (Remarkable wine)

-This Favorite, which confirms the expertise of the Barde family, also highlights a little-known appellation, rarely claimed, limited to the best hillsides of a dozen communes, whose boundaries, dating back to the Middle Ages (a possession of the Bishop of Bordeaux), were proudly defended in court a century ago.
+This Favorite, which showcases the Barde family’s expertise, also highlights a little-known appellation—one that is rarely claimed—confined to the finest hillsides of a dozen communes, whose boundaries, dating back to the Middle Ages (when it was a possession of the Bishop of Bordeaux), were fiercely defended in court a century ago.
 The wine?
 A sweet wine (50 g/l) made from Sémillon (70%), Muscadelle, and Sauvignon, aged for 16 months in oak.
-The color is clear and young; the nose is intense, blending acacia, pear, fresh apricot, citrus, and spices.
-Peach is added to this fruit basket in a delicious, harmonious, and long finish.
+The color is light and youthful; the intense nose blends acacia, pear, fresh apricot, citrus, and spices.
+Peach joins this fruit basket in a rich, harmonious, and long finish.

 About the estate:

-Regularly in the spotlight for its Montravel wines, the estate became part of the Barde family in 1958, a family rooted in the Bergerac region since the 15th century.
-Today, it consists of a restored 17th-century manor house and 220 hectares of cereals, rapeseed, sunflowers, woods, and vines, run by two cousins.
-Joined by the new generation and supported in the cellar by Francesca Contessi, Patrick Barde is in charge of the vineyard.
-Over the years, through purchases and leases, the latter now covers nearly 70 hectares on the plateaus.
-A trading structure has been added to the estate.
+Regularly in the spotlight for its Montravel wines, the estate came into the Barde family in 1958; the family has been rooted in the Bergerac region since the 15th century.
+Today, it features a restored 17th-century manor house and 220 hectares of grain, rapeseed, sunflowers, woodland, and vineyards, managed by two cousins.
+Joined by the new generation and supported in the cellar by Francesca Contessi, Patrick Barde oversees the vineyard.
+Through years of acquisitions and leasehold arrangements, the vineyard now covers nearly 70 hectares on the plateaus.
+A wine trading operation complements the estate.